MS CPD Accreditation

 - At least 80% of all surveyed graduates from the NEP CPD will rate having the interdisciplinary training in exercise and nutrition as advantageous “3” or above when working with patients/clients.

-- Graduates who choose to test for ACSM CEP will achieve a first time pass rate of at least 70% over a three year period.
+- Graduates who choose to test for ACSM CEP or EP-C will achieve a first time pass rate of at least 70% over a three year period.

-All students admitted into the MS CPD will be required to have the ACSM CEP credential or take the departmental exam that assesses the student’s exercise physiology knowledge, skills, and abilities as defined by the ACSM for the CEP certification.
+All students admitted into the MS CPD will be required to have the ACSM CEP or EP-C credential or take the departmental exam that assesses the student’s exercise physiology knowledge, skills, and abilities as defined by the ACSM certification criterion.